Enya

-Enya's first solo projects included soundtrack work for The Frog Prince (1985) and the BBC documentary series The Celts (1987), which was released as her debut album Enya (1987).
-She signed with Warner Music UK, which granted her considerable artistic freedom and minimal interference.
-The commercial and critical success of Watermark (1988) propelled her to worldwide fame, helped mostly by the international hit single "Orinoco Flow".
-This was followed by the multi-million-selling albums Shepherd Moons (1991), The Memory of Trees (1995), and A Day Without Rain (2000).
-Sales of A Day Without Rain and its lead single, "Only Time", surged in the United States following its use in media coverage of the 9/11 attacks.
-After Amarantine (2005) and And Winter Came...
-(2008), Enya took a four-year break from music, returning in 2012 to begin work on her eighth album Dark Sky Island (2015).
+The chairman of Warner Music at the time, Rob Dickins, enjoyed listening to Enya's music for The Celts and signed her with Warner Music UK.
+The initial record deal granted her considerable artistic freedom and minimal interference.
+The success of her second studio album, Watermark (1988), propelled Enya to worldwide fame, primarily through her international hit single "Orinoco Flow (Sail Away)".
+In the following decade and up to the new millennium, she released the multi-million-selling albums Shepherd Moons (1991), The Memory of Trees (1995), and A Day Without Rain (2000).
+Sales of A Day Without Rain and its lead single, "Only Time", surged in the United States following its use in media coverage of the September 11 attacks.
+Her subsequent releases included Amarantine (2005), And Winter Came...
+(2008) and Dark Sky Island (2015).